thu-uav/Multi-UAV-pursuit-evasion/README.md

 ## Usage

-For usage and more details of *Omnidrones*, please refer to the [documentation](https://omnidrones.readthedocs.io/en/latest/).
+For usage and more details, please refer to the [documentation](https://omnidrones.readthedocs.io/en/latest/).

 The code is organized as follow:
 ```